FarmDyn/documentation/docs/template/introduction.md

 The following naming conventions are used in the GAMS code and also in the documentation.
 All decision variables of the farmers start with a *v\_*.
-They are endogenous to the simultaneous solution of all equations when maximizing the objective function and hence depend on each other.
+They are endogenous to the simultaneous solution of all equations when maximising the objective function and hence depend on each other.
 Exogenous parameters start with a *p\_*.
 They can typically be changed in an experiment.
 Sets, i.e. collection of index elements, do not carry a specific prefix.